Sriyanka24/Sriyanka24/README.md

 • Actively seeking opportunities to leverage data for business growth, apply data engineering skills and collaborate on impactful projects.

-• Passionate about transforming complex data into actionable insights.
+• Passionate about leveraging robust data engineering processes and cutting-edge technologies to transform complex data into actionable insights.

-• AWS Certified Solutions Architect with experience in data engineering with cloud technologies (Kafka, Glue, SQL, Python).
+• AWS Certified Solutions Architect with experience in data engineering with cloud technologies (Kafka, Scala, Glue, SQL, Python).

 • Currently working on my thesis which focuses on "Formalizing MLOps through (Mega)Modeling" for major cloud platforms like AWS, GCP, and Azure.